The Department of Computer Science offers two programs:

 The department offers a number of courses to students who wish to gain a broader appreciation of the field.

 The computer is the most versatile tool ever invented.
 In this course, students learn how to work with computers and how computers affect lives.
 Lecture/laboratory.
-(This course does NOT satisfy any requirement of the Common Course of Study.)
+This course is no longer offered.

 Course Offered: Fall and spring semesters